blaenk/site/content/notes/distributed-systems.md

 ## Schema-on-Read vs Schema-on-Write

-Document databases are sometimes considered _schemaless_ but the truth is that although it's not an explicit schema enforced by the database upfront, there _is_ an implicit schema assumed by readers of the data.
+Document databases are sometimes considered _schemaless_ but the truth is that although there isn't an explicit schema enforced by the database upfront, there _is_ an implicit schema assumed by readers of the data.
 A more accurate term may therefore be _schema-on-read_, whereas _schema-on-write_ might refer to an explicit, upfront schema that is used to ensure that writes conform to it.
 Schema-on-read is similar to dynamic type checking performed at run-time whereas schema-on-write is similar to static type checking performed at compile-time.

 ### Schema Flexibility